paschalihenacho/Portfolio2/README.md

 # Description
 This site contains a detail description of my professional profile.
-I had some sample projects under my portfolio tab
+I had some sample projects under my portfolio tab.
+To learn more about what I do during free time, click on the "Hobbies" tab.

 ## Table of Contents (Optional)